Reinventing Yourself? Now Might Be The Time For That

 I started to think about how strong I really was.
 How fearless I could be.
 How far I had come and how much further there would be to go.
 Different challenges, different scenarios and how different I was becoming.

 In the 5 years in Paris, I interviewed and got 2 jobs.
 I met CEO’s of billion dollar companies and helped them with their business English.
-I became a mother and I started my life as an entrepreneur in France helping others gain the confidence and skills to do what they wanted to do.
+And, I became a mother and I started my life as an entrepreneur in France helping others gain the confidence and skills to do what they wanted to do.

 I won’t gloss over the hard parts.
 These are some of my favourites: